 - There are 2 total exams for this course. - The midterm is given in Week 6 and the final in Week 11.
 Please check the actual dates provided in Course Content section of this document, or on Canvas.
-You will have a 5-day time window to take each exam.
-No extension will be allowed outside those windows. - Exams only test knowledge of the course material, not Stack Overflow or anywhere else on the Internet - The midterm and final are both designed to take 110 minutes maximum.
+You will

-- Exams must be submitted only to Canvas. - For some exam questions, you will be given the option of uploading your answer as a PDF.
+- have a 5-day time window to take each exam.
+No extension will be allowed outside those windows. - Exams only test knowledge of the course material, not Stack Overflow or anywhere else on the Internet - The midterm and final are both designed to take 110 minutes maximum. - Exams must be submitted only to Canvas. - For some exam questions, you will be given the option of uploading your answer as a PDF.
 If the upload fails, you must ask your exam proctor to send the PDF(s) to the instructor by email.
 You must destroy the PDF(s) after the submission.
 Besides Canvas, you may not access websites during exams.
-Tablet and Notebook computers are not allowed to be used during the exam.